varseus/ImageProcessing/README.md

 The **ImageProcessingController** interface represents operations that should be offered by an image processor controller, consisting only of the startProcessor() method to start the controller.
-The **TextScriptedImageProcessingController** imaplements this by reading text input from a specified source, and using a HashMap of commands to parse the input and call the relevent command on the model, while outputting results to the specified view.
+The **TextScriptedImageProcessingController** implements this by reading text input from a specified source, and using a HashMap of commands to parse the input and call the relevant command on the model, while outputting results to the specified view.

 ### View